American Hairless Terrier

 Interesting facts about the American Hairless Terrier

-They're one of the few dog breeds that can actually sweat through their skin, just like humans
+Unlike most dogs that pant to cool down, American Hairless Terriers are one of the few breeds that can actually sweat through their skin, just like humans.

 FAQ